mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ---

 # Compliance
-L2 Certified Device / L2 Device - A device certified as capable of performing encryption on the device inside its trusted zone with tamper responsive features
+L2 Certified Device / L2 Device - A device certified as capable of performing encryption on the device inside its trusted zone with tamper responsive features. <br>
-L1 Certified Device / L1 Device - A device certified as capable of performing encryption on the device inside its trusted zone.
+L1 Certified Device / L1 Device - A device certified as capable of performing encryption on the device inside its trusted zone. <br>
 L0 Certified Device / L0 Device - A device certified as one where the encryption is done on the host inside its device driver or the MOSIP device service.

 ## Secure Provisioning
-Secure provisioning is applicable to both the FTM and the Device providers.
+Secure provisioning is applicable to both the FTM and the Device providers. <br>
 1. The devices and FTM should have a mechanism to protect against fraudulent attempts to create or replicate.
 1. The device and FTM trust should be programmed in a secure facility which is certified by the respective MOSIP adopters.
 1. Organization should have mechanism to segregate the FTM's and Devices built for MOSIP using cryptographically valid and repeatable process.